TEEN COUNSELING & CHILD THERAPY in Plantation

 - Engaging in risky behaviors

 On some occasions, approaching the concern of your teen as a family might be a better fit.
-As a family therapist, my approach is one of focusing on your teen and family strengths and of collaborating so that the changes can be maintained at home without the need of long term therapeutic services.
-If you would like to read more about me, please click here.
+As family therapists, our approach is one of focusing on your teen and family strengths and of collaborating so that the changes can be maintained at home without the need for long-term therapeutic services.
+If you would like to read more about us, please click here.